bjatkin/manta/docs/language_spec.md

 - Because references are typed, `free` takes a `*T` and performs deallocation for that typed allocation. `free(nil)` is a no-op.
 - `defer` can capture typed references and will run cleanup even if they are `nil` (user code should check before freeing if necessary).

-## Next steps

-- Convert this draft into concrete grammar rules for the lexer and parser.
-- Design token kinds and AST node types for each construct.
-- Implement simple interpreter or codegen paths for testing semantics.